 Eventually the top 250 images are narrowed down even further to the top 50 images, 5 images in each category.
-I was delighted to get the e-mail that one of my images was in the final of the sequence category, another dream come true!
+You can imagine how delighted I was to get the e-mail that one of my images was in the final.
+Another dream come true, and one more item to scratch off my photography bucket list.
 You can view a gallery of all of the 50 finalist images HERE Not only was I a finalist, but I was also the only British photographer to make the finals, and the only skiing image in the finals.
-Such a huge honor.
+For me that was such a huge honour because I new the calibre of other photographers from the skiing world that had also entered images.
 To top it off, the final unveiling of the top images and the award ceremony were to take place in Victoria Harbour, Hong Kong!

 Once the crowds cleared out from the unveiling I stayed around to capture this shot of my image in its place on the walk of fame promenade with the incredible view of Hong Kong in the background.